Houston4444/plujain-ramp/readme.md

 ----------

 <strong>Sync Tempo:</strong>
-    Set Tempo to the tempo host.
+    Set Tempo to the host tempo.

 <strong>Tempo:</strong>
     If you don't know what a tempo is, not sure that this plugin will help you !